Developer Adoption Score

 What you get

-- Score across 12 critical categories
+- Developer adoption score across 12 critical categories

 - Specific friction points and red flags